16

 dbus-monitor --session

-and launching an application in another window
+and launch the application in another window

 flatpak run org.chromium.Chromium

-And pressing ctrl+o :
+And pressing Ctrl+O:

-string "Org.freedesktop.impl.portal.request"
+string "org.freedesktop.impl.portal.Request"

 object path "/org/freedesktop/portal/desktop/request/1_88/handle_0"